Skip to Content

 There were barbecued ham steaks and dry-rubbed ribs, which are pretty kid-friendly.
 They probably went for the fried cracklings, too, if they could get their hands on them.
 They were the item that disappeared the fastest.

-a big pot of hot frying pork cracklings
+A big pot of hot frying pork cracklings

 I was determined to try the more exotic stuff, though.
 Ponce was a round fat sausage that’s cooked in the pig’s stomach in thick brown gravy.